- Scientific name: Henricia oculata

 - Distribution: Found all around the British Isles but more common on the southern and western coasts.

-Technically, there are actually two separate species (see scientific names above), but they are so similar – laboratory tests are needed to verify the differences – that they are almost always classed as a single species.
+The species Henricia sanguinolenta very closely related to Henricia oculata that laboratory tests are needed to verify the differences.
+For this reason they are almost always classed as a single species.